 Learning Design

-Have you ever felt anxious at the end of the semester due to the upcoming exams?
 Do you value close professional interactions with your professors and peers?
 Would you like to learn more effectively within a learning community?
+Do you value having a variety of ways in which your learning is being assessed?

 If so, the UTN is the perfect place for you!
-Our innovative learning design, based on well-founded research, focuses on your active engagement and thoughtful reflection on your activities.
-This means that instead of facing a memorization marathon at the end of the semester, you will work on learning-oriented assignments throughout the term, receiving direct feedback from the teaching team on your activities.
-This regular and individualized feedback is a crucial part of your learning process.
+Our innovative learning design, called Active Learning, based on well-founded research, focuses on your active engagement and thoughtful reflection on your activities.
+You will get regular and individual feedback on the progress of your learning, be it in modules, projects or other activities.

 Our teaching and learning concept